EpicWink/sfini/CONTRIBUTING.md

 - Write more example(s)
 - Write unit tests
 - Allow user to specify input, result and output paths for tasks
-- Properly deal with state-machine output
+- Properly deal with state-machine output?
-- Handle state-machines in the process of deletion
 - Improve CLI service helper
+- Implement multiple workers, specifically cancelling other workers' polls on job recieve
+- Generate a random valid role ARN when not provided and the state-machine has no AWS Lambda activities for its tasks